ajakaiye33/Data_Science_Bootcamp/intermediate_viz/data_cleaning_drill/README.md

 ### Welcome Trust Open-Access Funding Between 2012-2013

 Data in their natural form rarely come sqeaky-clean.
-Often time they are passed through the 'laundary machine' that ride them of all impurities before they can be analysed and meaning insight drawn from them.
-The Laundary machine are the various techniques employed to clean and purify the data of all impurities and dirt.
+Often time they are passed through the 'laundary machine' that rid them of all impurities before they can be analysed and meaning insight drawn from them.
+The 'Laundary machine' are the various techniques employed to clean and purify the data of all impurities and dirt.

-In this prolect we used some of those techniques.
+In this project we used some of those techniques.

 The data set is about the open-access prices paid by the [WELCOME Trust between 2012 and 2013]('https://www.dropbox.com/s/19cjdi7wqhlfcpt/WELLCOME.zip?dl=0')